airbnb/synapse/README.md

 Synapse attempts to decode the data in each of these nodes using JSON and also using Thrift under the standard Twitter service encoding.
 We assume that the data contains a hostname and a port for service servers.

+##### Version #####

+This watcher retrieves a list of servers from zookeeper based on the set version.
+It takes the following options:

+* `method`: version
+* `path`: the zookeeper path where ephemeral nodes will be created for each available service server
+* `hosts`: the list of zookeeper servers to query
+* `version_path`: the zookeeper path where the active version is set
+* `synapse_config`: synapse config path so we can update the `path` with latest version
+* `reload_command`: command to restart synapse on version change

+The watcher is an extension on Zookeepr watcher.
+It checks for the current version path and update the config and restart the synpase.

 ##### Docker #####

 This watcher retrieves a list of [docker](http://www.docker.io/) containers via docker's [HTTP API](http://docs.docker.io/en/latest/reference/api/docker_remote_api/).